 Its alumni can be found across the globe — from Tony Award winners to Nobel Prize and Turing Award winners, from CEOs to entrepreneurs, from professors to artists.

 In the 2000s, in response to demand for expanded international educational opportunities, Carnegie Mellon began offering degree programs outside of Pittsburgh.

 Today its global presence includes campuses in Qatar and Silicon Valley, Calif., more than a dozen degree-granting locations and more than 20 research partnerships such as Los Angeles; New York City; Washington, D.C.; Australia; China; Portugal and Rwanda.

-In the coming years, he will guide CMU to meet the challenges of the 21st century, in part with the addition of the largest expansion to the Pittsburgh campus since 1900.
+CMU is positioned like never before to meet the challenges of the 21st century.
+In the coming years, the university will see the largest expansion to the Pittsburgh campus since 1900.

 As outlined in the Strategic Plan 2025, the university will focus on advancing the individual student experience, the broader Carnegie Mellon community experience, and the social impact of Carnegie Mellon throughout the world.